-Electricity Repair Category 1 Notes No significant defects were noted.
-No evidence of recent electrical testing was noted.
+Notes The electrical system appears to be of an older pattern with no evidence of recent electrical testing noted at the time of inspection.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

-Gas
+Gas Gas

 Repair Category N/A

 Notes